Seasawher/mathlib4-help/docs/tactics.md

 - `cbv` — reduce the goal target
 - `cbv at h` — reduce hypothesis `h`
 - `cbv at h |-` — reduce hypothesis `h` and the goal target
-- `cbv at *` — reduce all non-dependent propositional hypotheses and the goal target
+- `cbv at *` — reduce the goal target and all non-dependent propositional hypotheses

+If a hypothesis reduces to `False`, the goal is closed immediately.

 `cbv` is not a finishing tactic in general: it may leave a new (simpler) goal.